tbarbette/retina-expe/README.md

 NPF needs passwordless sudo access through SSH to all machines.
 This is already provided if using the CloudLab image.

 ### Details about NPF
 NPF uses a test description files that gives variables, scripts, setup phase, where to run what, ...
-It is in this repository "http.npf".
+It is the file [http.npf](http.npf) in this repository.

-At first run, NPF itself will build some dependencies by itself, such as FastClick to compute baseline speeds and WRK to generate HTTP load.
+At first run, NPF will build some dependencies by itself, such as FastClick to compute baseline speeds and WRK to generate HTTP(S) load.
 Then NPF will run some init scripts on all machines.
 Installing NGINX on "server", configuring  IPs, ...

-Then for values of given variables, NPF will run scripts on all machines.
+Then for all values of given variables NPF will run scripts on all machines.
 In the first experiment for intance we re-run the same test but with 25 generation rates.
 Each test is run 3 times.
-And this is done for all "series" (baseline, Retina, Suricata, ... think of it as lines in your line graph).
+And this is done for all "series" (baseline, Retina, Suricata, ... think of it as lines in a plot).
 If you re-launch NPF, it will not re-run tests for variables already tried.
-For instance, if you try a first run with CPU=1, then re-try `CPU=[1*8]`, only the tests for CPU=2 to 8 will run.
+For instance, if you try a first run with `CPU=1`, then re-try `CPU=[1*8]`, only the tests for CPU=2 to 8 will run.
 The results from 1 will be taken in cache.
-If you want to force re-run the test, use `--force-retest`.
+If you want to force re-running the test, use `--force-retest`.

 Then some cleanup python scripts are done after each runs, to parse results from logs and export it in the NPF format.

 After all tests, NPF will automatically produce some graph.
-You can add --output out.csv to generate some CSVs.
+You can add --output out.csv to generate some CSVs on top of the graphs.

 ### Running NPF